EdinburghParkLife/ParkLifeToolkit/README.md

 ## Change an existing question

 * Click on a question
-* Click on the `On Enter` section in ther left panel
+* Click on the `On Enter` section on the left panel
 * Hover over the text and click `edit`.
 * Click the pencil icon to edit the text
 * Click `Submit` then `Update action` topm2 start './bp start -p' update the wording.